Thursday, December 31, 2009

 More holiday fun!

-"Festival of Lights" a few times!
+I LOVED being so close to the temple here and being able to attend their "Festival of Lights" a few times!
 The temple does an amazing job decorating the grounds in LIGHTS!
 (They even won "best lights" from an NBC4 voting contest this season!)
 But, every night for about 6 weeks they have different performers come and do a short holiday (vocal or instrumental) concert at 7 & 8 PM.
 Many people who aren't members come and attend, and it's just a wonderful evening--all for free!
 The visitor center has nativity scenes from around the world and is fully decorated for the season!
 I think I went to five or more concerts with different friends.
 Each one was a great way to end a long work day and feel the joy of the Christmas Spirit!

 was making a gingerbread TRAIN with the kids!